ibm-cloud-docs/discovery-data/connect.md

 -  You need the credentials and file locations (or URLs) for each data source, which a developer/system administrator of the data source typically provides.
 -  You need to manually provide the resources to crawl.
 Auto discovery is not supported.
 -  {{site.data.keyword.discovery-data_short}} source crawls do not delete documents that are stored in a collection.
 When a source is re-crawled, new documents are added, updated documents are modified to the current version, and deleted documents are deleted from the index during refresh.
+-  Depending on the type of installation chosen (default or High Availability), the number of collections you can ingest simultaneously varies.
+A default installation includes 1 ingestion pod, which allows three collections to be processed simultaneously.
+A High Availability installation includes 2 ingestion pods, which can process six collections  simultaneously.

+     With the default installation, if you are currently running crawls or uploads to three collections, then start a crawl or upload to a fourth collection, that crawl or upload will not begin until the first three collections have finished processing.
+To process more collections simultaneously, you need to increase the number of ingestion pods.
+To do so:

+     ```bash
+     kubectl edit statefulset <ingestion-statefulset>
+     kubectl scale statefulset release-name-watson-discovery-ingestion --replicas=<number-of-replicas>
+     ```

+     Each `number-of-replicas` allows 3 simultaneous crawls, so `number-of-replicas=2` will increase the replicas to 6 and `number-of -replicas=3` will increase them to 9.

 ## Crawling data sources
 {: #data-sources}